canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

 ## Instructions
 The following are the instructions that outline the workflow process.

-1. Access Kubeflow dashboard.
+1. Access Kubeflow dashboard via URL, eg http://10.64.140.43.nip.io/

 2. Navigate to Notebooks.

 3. Create a new notebook.
   a.
 Fill in name
   b.
 Select Tensorflow image `jupyter-tensorflow-full:v1.6.0`
   c.
-Select minimum configuration: 4 CPUs and 16GB of RAM
+Select minimum configuration: 1 CPU and 4GB of RAM

 ![NotebookCreate](./images/ML-Workflow-NotebookCreate-diag.png)